code-chandan/MechaGrip/journal.md

 ---

-### July 16th BOM Lock & Render
+### July 16th made the bom and attached render pics
-finally sat down n finished the BOM found most of the parts on amazon after way too much scrolling. some were weirdly expensive for no reason but we move

-also did the final render in fusion and omg it looks insane. like lowkey poster worthy
+today i worked on the bill of materials and took a few pictures of the bom, took some time to check my electronics inventory and check what i have and also finding cheapest parts took some time, the bom was coming upto somewhere around 100$ which is cheaper than most of the robotic arm builds. also the render looks cool, ive attached the image below.

-time sunk: 2.5 hrs
+time spent: 2.5 hrs
-brain fried: yes

 | Image | Description |
 |-------|-------------|